jovanovic-nemanja/iOS-laravel-discount/backend/README.md

 # That Dubai Girl
-Laravel backend and API for frontend
+Laravel backend and API for That Dubai Girl

 1,   .env
 2,   composer install, composer require stripe/stripe-php